shlomif/halting-my-real-person-fiction/README.md

 didn't enjoy it, and only did it to get the diploma, so i can get a more lucrative job later on.

-Paying and get paid made the experience worse.
+Paying and getting paid made the experience worse.
 This is the curse of professionalism.

 Many years later, I started solving problems at [Project Euler](https://en.wikipedia.org/wiki/Project_Euler), one of many [competitive programming](https://github.com/EbookFoundation/free-programming-books/blob/master/problem-sets-competitive-programming.md).
 Since I had quite a bit of math and programming background, I did quite well at it having solver over 300 problems.